flomio/passninja-gas/README.md

 - [`Documentation`](#documentation)

 # INSTALLATION
-1. Ask a PassNinja employee to share this personal Google Apps Script (GAS) Project with you.
+1. Ask PassNinja to share this personal Google Apps Script (GAS) Project with you
 1. Open the GAS Project and run the `createSpreadsheet` function.
 1. It will ask for permission to run via an OAUTH popup which is required for functionality.
 1. Check your https://docs.google.com/spreadsheets/ drive and it should have created a new Spreadsheet called `"PassNinja Demo Spreadsheet <DATE>"`